tock/tock/doc/courses/sosp/capsule.md

 ### Tock OS Course Part 2: Adding a New Capsule to the Kernel

-The goal of this part of the course is to make you comfortable with the Tock kernel and writing code for it.
-By the end of this part, you'll have written a new capsule that reads a 9DOF (nine degrees of freedom, consisting of a 3-axis accelerometer, magnetometer, and gyroscope) sensor and outputs its readings over the serial port.
+The goal of this part of the course is to give you a little bit of experience with the Tock kernel and writing code for it.
+By the end of this part, you'll have written a new capsule that reads a light sensor and outputs its readings over the serial port.

 During this you will:

 1. Learn how Tock uses Rust's memory safety to provide isolation for free
 2. Read the Tock boot sequence, seeing how Tock uses static allocation
 3. Learn about Tock's event-driven programming
-4. Write a new capsule that reads a 9DOF sensor and prints it over serial
+4. Write a new capsule that reads a light sensor and prints it over serial

-#### 1. Listen to presentation on Tock's kernel and capsules
+#### 1. Listen to presentation on Tock's kernel and capsules (15m)

 This part of the course will start with a member of the Tock development team presenting its core software architecture.
 This will explain how a